 Besides the fun stuff for the game room or man cave you might be building, you need to consider an air conditioner as one of your top priorities.
 Without it, your new room will be a lot less enjoyable to utilize during warmer months.
 There are three options to think about when thinking about what kind of air conditioner is ideal for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
 This is only an option if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is obviously a job for someone with expert knowledge, so consult with a specialist from Aramendia Plumbing, Heating and Air to find out if this is a potential option for you.
+This is only a job for someone with expert knowledge, so consult with a specialist from Aramendia Plumbing, Heating and Air to find out if this is a viable option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner operates on its own condenser situated right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the winter months as well.

 - Purchase a window air conditioner.
 If connecting an existing duct is not a possibility and the space isn’t very large, this could be a a fine choice.
 However, there are some downsides to a window AC.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not already a window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.